Bursera simaruba: Description

-Bursera simaruba is a small to medium-sized tree growing to 30 meters tall, with a diameter of one meter or less at 1.5 meters above ground.
-The bark is shiny dark red, and the leaves are spirally arranged and pinnate with 7-11 leaflets, each leaflet broad ovate, 4–10 cm long and 2–5 cm broad.
-Gumbo-limbo is semi-evergreen.
+Bursera simaruba is a small to medium-sized tree growing to 30 m tall, with a diameter of 1 m or less at 1.5 meters above ground.
+The bark is shiny dark red and the leaves are spirally arranged and pinnate with 7-11 leaflets, each leaflet broad ovate, 4–10 cm long and 2–5 cm broad.
+Gumbo-limbo is semi-evergreen, and some sources state it may be evergreen, depending upon location in the range and except for severe drought conditions, however generally retaining some foliage and rapidly recovering.

-In Florida, the tree is known by the common name the tourist tree because the tree's bark is red and peeling, like the skin of the sunburnt tourists who are a common sight in the plant's range.
+In Florida, the tree sometimes is known humorously by the common name the tourist tree because the tree's bark is red and peeling, resembling the skin of the sunburnt tourists who are a common sight in the plant range.

-While the tree yields some ripe fruit year-round, the main fruiting season is March and April in the northern part of the tree's range.
+While the tree yields some ripe fruit year-round, the main fruiting season is March and April in the northern part of the range of the tree.
 The fruit is a small three-valved top-shaped capsule encasing a single seed that is covered in a red, fatty aril (seedcoat) of 5–6 mm diameter.
-Both ripe and unripe fruits are rather loosely attached at their stems, and may detach spontaneously if the tree is shaken.
-Ripe capsules dehisce or are cracked open by birds.
-Birds will seek out the fruit to feed on the aril, which, although relatively small, is rich in lipids (about half its dry weight).
+Both ripe and unripe fruits are rather loosely attached at their stems and may detach spontaneously if the tree is shaken.
+Ripe capsules or dehisce are cracked open by birds.
+Birds will seek out the fruit to feed on the aril that, although it is relatively small, is rich in lipids (amounting to approximately half its dry weight).